Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

 Hence, for $d=3$, we get $\nu \leq 4$, as we already discussed, while for $d=4$ $\nu \leq 16$, equality holding if and only if $Y^{\vee}$ is also a quartic surface.

-We shall now discuss the well known fact that if $\nu = 16$, then $Y$ is the quotient of a principally polarized Abelian surface $A$ by the group $\{\pm 1\}$, embedded by the theta functions of second order on $A$.
+We shall now discuss the well known fact that if $\nu = 16$, then $Y$ is the quotient of a principally polarized Abelian surface $A$ by the group $\{\pm 1\}$, embedded by the theta functions of second order on $A$ (see for instance \cite{cat-kummer}, which shows also that, in suitable coordinates, $Y= Y^{\vee}$).

-This can be shown in several ways, but we choose here the coding theoretic approach, knowing that the strict code $\sK$ associated to a nodal quartic has weights only $8$ or $16$.
+This can be shown in several ways, but we choose here the coding theoretic approach, pioneered by Nikulin \cite{nikulin-kum}: the main idea is that, knowing that the strict code $\sK$ associated to a nodal quartic has weights only $8$ or $16$, there exists a codeword of weight $16$, hence a double covering ramified exactly at the $16$ nodes.

-We begin with a rather elementary result in coding theory, for which we give a detailed proof as a preparation for other precise results (a shorter proof could be obtained using Bonisoli's theorem \cite{bonisoli}).
+We begin with a rather elementary result in coding theory, for which we give a detailed proof as a preparation for other precise results (a shorter proof could be obtained invoking Bonisoli's theorem \cite{bonisoli}).